aosabook/500lines/search-engine/README.md

 until it reaches a `yield` expression, which suspends execution of the function and causes `.next()` to return a value.
+You can think of it as producing a sequence of values, one for each `yield`, in the same way that a function with a `print` statement could print a sequence of values.

-This kind of coroutine concurrency, which is also available in Lua, Ruby, and Golang, allows functions like `read_tuples()` to be written straightforwardly as functions, rather than as iterator classes with methods.
+This kind of coroutine concurrency, which is also available in Lua, Ruby, Golang, and Scheme, allows functions like `read_tuples()` to be written straightforwardly as functions, rather than as iterator classes with methods.